lban2049/lodash/.aigne/doc-smith/docs/api-math.md

 ## `_.round`

-Rounds `number` to a given precision.
+Rounds `number` to the specified precision.

 **Parameters**